-A client team of Leigh Beisch’s comes to town often and when they do, we make sure to head out somewhere great for dinner.
+A particular client team comes to town often and when they do, we make sure to head out somewhere great for dinner.
 I always look forward to these dinners because the group is so dynamic and full of great stories.
 Since I do not attend many of the shoots (truly, I just get in the way and eat way too much!) it is fun for me to use this time to get to know the team.
 In addition to the stories, I like hearing about what everyone does when they are not working.

 One night, Jessica James, an executive chef at one of the world’s largest casual dining restaurants, shared that she is currently working on completing her master’s degree in journalism and that one of her requirements is to write a blog.
 I of course asked her if I could read it.
 The first entry made me laugh out loud.
 While I am incredibly organized and very detail oriented, my desk is always a mess.
 Well, a mess to someone who isn’t working at it.
 I know where everything is and couldn’t imagine working any other way.

 “I could relate to the post so much and I know many many people who could as well (no naming names!, I decided to share it.
 Thank you Jessica!

 I once read somewhere that a defining characteristic of a successful creator is the ability to thrive in a cluttered environment—it could be a cluttered, disorganized office, kitchen or workshop.
 To be clear, I’m not talking about hoarding, just letting go a little, allowing for a little chaos in your life.

 This definitely holds true for me.
 While my desk and workspace at home and work are in no way hazardous to others, it is safe to say, they’re a mess.
 My husband calls me a ‘stacker’—I have piles of papers here and there and it drives him crazy.
 He is not creative; he’s a storybook left-brained lawyer-in-the-making, no wonder he cannot tolerate my clutter.